raspberrypilearning/cd-sebento-appinv-3/en/step_5.md

 ## Saving data to Firebase

 To allow for all users of your app to see all the accessible places you need to store the data online.
-To do this App Inventor has a Web database, where you can write values to and then later get them back.
+To do this, App Inventor has a Web database, where you can write values to and then later get them back.

 + Staying on the **AddPlace** screen, go to the **Designer** view and drag a FirebaseDB (**Palette** > **Experimental**) component into your app.
 Don't worry if you get a popup message, just go ahead and click OK.